 The funniest part was she responded to every line almost in the exact way you said she would in the book!!
 I just found it comical (and I’m very glad to have the $200 back!)
 Maybe I’ll use it to open a Roth IRA…”

 - My negotiation tips are fucking awesome.
-I literally have hundreds and hundreds of people who have negotiated significant amounts back from banks (here are just a few).
+I literally have hundreds and hundreds of people who have negotiated significant amounts back from banks.
 If you don’t have my book, buy it now — there is a lot of completely new stuff you’ve never seen in there.
 Order I Will Teach You To Be Rich (includes negotiation scripts and a 6-week plan to dominate your finances)

 - David knew to negotiate like an Indian — meaning he recognized that he has more control in his relationships with companies.
 While many people simply sit back and take it, he called them and got $200 back within a few minutes.
 Once you do this with one company, you realize how much power you have to do it with many companies.